by Lucinda Lynx

 US, somewhere in CA, city of Alquitran, Hotel Seawind

 A draft of air blew against my face.
-The sliding doors opened, and Jacob and I found ourselves stuck at the end of a long line.
+The sliding doors opened.
+Jacob and I found ourselves stuck at the end of a long line.

-While waiting for our turn to check in, I admired the light gray granite walls that rose ten feet high.
-The mustard-colored ceiling created a pleasant contrast with them.
-The gigantic glass windows near the door revealed the winter view outside.
-I patted my forehead with a handkerchief as we walked to the desk.
-My thick winter coat made me sweat.
+The light gray granite walls of the lobby rose ten feet high.
+I tilted my head back to see the mustard-colored ceiling, which created a pleasant contrast with them.
+The lobby’s gigantic glass windows revealed the winter view outside.
+I patted my forehead with a handkerchief.

 The line moved forward.
-When there were only two passengers before us, I saw a glimpse of the woman behind the counter.
-I gasped in surprise.
+When there were only two people before us, I saw a glimpse of the woman behind the counter.
 She had red, wavy, shoulder-length hair and a golden pin attached to her red blouse.
-She looked familiar.
-I thought my eyes played tricks on me.
 That couldn't be Susan.
+I blinked.